confused-pandas/trivago-predicting-hits/README.md

 # trivago-case-study
-Trivago case study: build a model that predicts the number of hits

 This is a case study from Trivago.

 The objective is to predict the number of hits for each session.

+This repository contains the following elements :

+- Slides that explain the work that was done
+- A Jupyter notebook containing the code as well as the observations
+- A CSV file containing the predictions obtained with my best model for this task